ni/ams-capabilities/README.md

 * Setpoint - It is used to receive a setpoint that should be applied, e.g., a current setpoint
 * Limit - There is both a max and min limit value that is received.
 * Gradient - It is used to determine how fast the setpoint value should change.
+* Nominal Value - It is used to write a DOUBLE value to a channel indicating the max setpoint the device will accept.
+Usually determined by an API call from the BLS plugin to the device.

 ## LLCs
 * Current/Temperature/Voltage/Power/Humidity/Pressure/Flow Setpoint - used to provide control of output power in constant current/temperature/voltage/power mode and accepts Current/Temperature/Voltage/Power setpoints.
 * Current/Temperature/Voltage/Power/Humidity/Pressure/Flow Actual Value - used to write a received element value to the channel output
 * Current/Temperature/Voltage/Power/Humidity/Pressure/Flow Limit - used to determine the maximum and minimum limits.
 * Current/Temperature/Voltage/Power/Humidity/Pressure/Flow Gradient - how fast the setpoint value can change in units per second.
+* Current/Voltage/Power Nominal Value - used to write a received element value to the channel output
 * OnOff - sets and determines whether the device is on or off.
+* OnOff Channels - sets and determines whether a specific channelis is on or off.
 * Output Enable - Sets the output enable and checks if it is enabled.
 * Error - gives the error code and resets the plugin to an executable state.
-* Error Channels - provides the error code of a specific channel.
+* Error Channels - provides the error code of a specific channel and resets the error.
 * Control Mode - selecting a mode (e.g,.
-0: default, 1: current controlled, 2: power controlled)
+0: default, 1: current controlled, 2: power controlled).
-* Parameter Set - changing pre-defined parameter sets of the controller to adapt its behavior
+* Parameter Set - changing pre-defined parameter sets of the controller to adapt its behavior.
-* Parallel Mode - multiple devices connected to set a value to get a higher output
+* Parallel Mode - multiple devices connected to set a value to get a higher output.
+* Parallel Mode Channels - multiple channels within one device connected to set a value to get a higher output.
-* Iso Measurement - isolation measurement for how much of the output has been lost due to external resistance and isolates the device
+* Iso Measurement - isolation measurement for how much of the output has been lost due to external resistance and isolates the device.
+* Init Channels - Sets and determines whether a specific channelis is initialized or deinitialized.
+* Overload Counter Channels - Determines the remaining time a specific channel can run in an overload scenario.

 ## HLCs
 * Device - is only used as a simple example device that uses the LLCs "Current Actual Value", "Current Setpoint", "Voltage Actual Value" and "Voltage Setpoint" might be removed when we have more HLCs implemented.

 * Power Supply - controls the current output needed to power up devices and includes the following LLCs: "OnOff", "EnableOutput", Current/Voltage Setpoint and Actual Value, "Error".
 Optionally, "ErrorChannels", "Control Mode", Voltage/Current/Power Gradients and Limits, Power Setpoint and Actual Value are included.

-* Cycler - reads and writes parameters to output the power to charge and discharge and includes the following LLCs: "OnOff", "EnableOutput", Current/Voltage Setpoint, Limits, and Actual Value, "Error", "Control Mode".
-Optionally, "Error Channels", Voltage/Current/Power Gradients, "Iso Measurement", "Parallel Mode", and "Parameter Set" are included.
+* Cycler - reads and writes parameters to output the power to charge and discharge and includes the following LLCs: "OnOff", "EnableOutput", Current/Voltage/Power Setpoint, Limits, and Actual Value, "Error", "Control Mode".
+Optionally, "Error Channels", Voltage/Current/Power Gradients, Nominal Value, "Iso Measurement", "Parallel Mode", and "Parameter Set" are included.

 * Climate Chamber - reads and writes parameters to test the DUT in simulated extreme conditions and includes the following LLCs: "OnOff", "Temperature Setpoint", "Temperature Actual Value", "Error".
 Optionally, "Humidity Setpoint", "Humidity Actual Value", "Temperature/Humidity Gradients", "Temperature/Humidity Limits" are included.